DatabaseTirzepatide

 KEY PUBLICATIONS

 Malhotra et al. (2024).
 New England Journal of Medicine.
-SURMOUNT-OSA (two parallel trials).
-Study 1: n=235 adults with moderate-to-severe OSA unable/unwilling to use PAP therapy.
+SURMOUNT-OSA.
+Two parallel trials.
+Study 1: n=235 adults with moderate-to-severe OSA unable or unwilling to use PAP therapy.
 Study 2: n=235 adults with OSA using PAP therapy.
 Tirzepatide 10mg or 15mg vs placebo; 52 weeks.
-FDA approved December 2024 -- first medication ever approved for OSA.
+FDA approved December 2024: first medication ever approved for OSA.

 FINDINGS & EFFECTIVENESS